ansys/pysimai/doc/source/user_guide/training.rst

      simai = ansys.simai.core.SimAIClient()

-   You are prompted for your credentials and for the name of the workspace that you want to use.
+   You are prompted for your credentials.

   If desired, you can start an instance using a configuration file.
 For more information, see :ref:`configuration`.